 Training:

-Advanced Training in EFT
+Advanced Training in Emotionally Focused Couples Therapy (EFCT)

 UT Southwestern’s Family Studies Center – EFT